MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/pre_processing.rst

 .. _extraction_format:

-Output data are saved in `.h5` format, with the following characteristics:
+Output data are saved in :code:`.h5` format, with the following characteristics:

-- one file per plane
+- one file-per-plane

 - named "extraction_plane_N.h5"

 - metadata saved as attributes

-You can use :code:`h5info(h5path)` in the MATLAB command window to reveal some helpful information about our data.

 H5 Groups
 ----------------

+You can use :code:`h5info(h5path)` in the MATLAB command window to reveal some helpful information about our data.

-The following is an example structure of the HDF5 file at the outermost level:
+For example, the following is an example structure of the :code:`.h5` file at the outermost level:

 .. code-block:: MATLAB

     h5info(extract_path, '/extraction')

-    Filename: 'C:\Users\<username>\MH184_both_6mm_FOV_150_600um_depth_410mW_9min_no_stimuli_00001_00001.h5'
+    Filename: 'C:\Users\<username>\high_res_dataset.h5'
     Name: '/extraction'
     Groups:
         /plane_1